hyakuhei/OSSG-Security-Practices/use_secure_channels.md

 change the data that we are transmitting.

 ### Clear Example
 OpenStack API calls often contain credentials or tokens that are very sensitive.
-If they are sent unecrypted they may be modified or stolen.
-It is very important that API calls be protected from malicious third parties viewing them or tampering with their content - even for internal communications between services on the same network.
+If they are sent in plain text they may be modified or stolen.
+It is very important that API calls are protected from malicious third parties viewing them or tampering with their content - even for communications between services on an internal network.

 ### Less Obvious Example